 A full range of salon services including hairstyling, manicures and pedicures, is available on board this luxury cruise ship for both men and women.
 Appointments for these chargeable services may be made on board the ship, or in advance via My Silversea.
 Maintain the look of prestige travel while you cruise.

 Chaise lounges arranged in the sun or shade.
 Bubbling whirlpools.
-The pool water refreshing in warmer climates, heated for cooler weather.
-The attentive staff at the ready with an oversized towel as you emerge from the pool, with your favourite beverage at just the right moment.
+The pool water is refreshing in warmer climates and heated for cooler weather.
+Attentive staff is at the ready with an oversize towel as you emerge from the pool, with your favourite beverage at just the right moment.
 The luxury cruise ship of your dreams.

 A jogging track is available for guests, running the entire outside edge of the deck.